 - Unknown causes

 Shoplifting is an ongoing problem for most retailers.
 It takes place when a customer walks out of a store with items they did not pay at the cashier.
-Around 38% of inventory shrinkage is caused because of shoplifting.
-Prevent inventory shrinkage by being conscious of your customer’s payment process.
+Around 38% of stock shrinkage is caused because of shoplifting.
+Prevent inventory loss and shrinkage by being conscious of your customer’s payment process.

 2. Supplier fraud